Explore Alaska by Train – Alaska Train Tours

 Book a Holland America Line cruisetour and take an Alaska train trip on the McKinley Explorer® to Denali.

-Best Routes for Alaska Train Rides
+Best Routes For Alaska Train Rides

 The McKinley Explorer route to Denali is the best route for a luxurious journey between Anchorage and Denali.
 If you want to explore Seward and Girdwood, the Alaska railroad’s Coastal Classic heads from Anchorage to Seward along the picturesque Turnagain Arm.
-It then winds through scenic wilderness and stops on Resurrection Bay.
+It then winds through scenic wilderness and stops at Resurrection Bay.

-Trains from Anchorage to Denali
+Trains From Anchorage To Denali

-Trains from Anchorage to Fairbanks
+Anchorage to Fairbanks Train Tours

 If you want to take Alaska train trips from Anchorage to all the way to Fairbanks, the Alaska railroad is the only option.
 Many choose to take the Denali Star and stay in Talkeetna or Denali for a few nights, as the trip from Anchorage to Fairbanks is about 12 hours.
 Many Anchorage hotels will provide shuttles to the train station.